 - What action do I want them to take? (e.g.. join our email list, sign up for something, complete a contact form, donate, buy something)

 - How do I get them to take that action?

 What Type of Social Media Engagement Should I Measure?

-If one of your primary objectives is to grow your email list, action engagement is paramount because it gets people to your website (where you hopefully inspire them to give you their email).
+For example, if your main goal is to increase your online authority, amplification engagement is very valuable, but if you’re main goal is to grow your email list, action engagement is paramount because it gets people to your website. (where you hopefully have things set up to coax them into giving you their email address!)

-Pay attention to the kind of content that is driving each type of engagement.
-This is important.
-Ultimately, you want to create and curate quality content that aligns with the objectives identified in your social media strategy.
+Pay attention to the kind of content that’s driving each type of engagement.
+This is important because you want to create and curate quality content that drives the best types of engagement for your organization.